-Visiting Canada’s capital during the epic annual Winterlude festival, January 31-February 17, 2020 is like stepping into a winter wonderland!
+Visiting Canada’s capital during the annual Winterlude festival, February 3-20, 2023 is like stepping into a winter wonderland!
 We’ve compiled this list of tips and tricks to help you get the most out of your visit.
 Because no matter how amazing the ice sculptures, how romantic the outing on the Rideau Canal Skateway, or how exhilarating the slides at Snowflake Kingdom, you’ll enjoy them even more if you and your loved-ones are well prepared!

 What to bring

 - A backpack: It’s great for stashing your boots while you go skating on the Rideau Canal.
 Pack a few large plastic bags to put your boots in and a small hand towel to wipe down the blades of your ice skates to prevent rusting.
 The heated change huts located along the Skateway are handy places to change in or out of your skates, take a break or even go to the washroom.
 (Some people leave their boots in these cabins or under benches, but most people throw them in a backpack and take them along.)

 - Snow pants: For so many reasons: they block the wind and add warmth, they protect your pants from snow and slush and prevent you from getting wet and therefore even colder.

 - Accessories: A warm hat, gloves or mittens, a scarf…these are necessities.
 And don’t feel self-conscious—the entire city battles hat-head!
 The more colourful, the better!
 Portable or disposable hand warmers that can be put in your mittens and boots to keep your fingers and toes warm are also a great idea.

 - Footwear: Don’t skimp here!
 Warm socks and boots are a must (stick an extra pair of socks in your bag).
 Locals often wear practical boots to get where they're going and bring indoor footwear that they can change into once they're inside.